Everywhere local solubility for hypersurfaces in products of projective spaces: Generalization of Poonen--Voloch's theorem and conjecture

 In particular, we show in Proposition \ref{prop:RCmultideg} that if $X$ is a multidegree $(d_1,\ldots,d_k)$-hypersurface in $\mathscr{P} = \PP^{n_1} \times \cdots \times \PP^{n_k}$ with $d_i < n_i+1$ for some $i$, then $X$ is rationally connected.
 We will show in Proposition \ref{prop:BMvacuous} below that the Brauer-Manin obstruction is vacuous for smooth complete intersections (of dimension at least $3$) in $\mathscr{P}$ over number fields.
 Thus, conditional on Conjecture \ref{conj:CT}, we see that the Hasse principle is satisfied for these $X$ of dimension $\geq 3$.

 In almost all cases with $d_i < n_i + 1$ for some $i$ where $X$ has dimension $1$ or $2$, either some $d_i = 1$ (and so $X$ has a rational point) or $X$ is a quadric hypersurface (and so is known to satisfy the Hasse principle).
-For the case of bidegree $(2,d_2)$-surfaces in $\PP^2 \times \PP^1$ with $d_2 \geq 2$, however, it is possible for the Hasse principle to not be satisfied (e.g., the famous example of Iskovskikh \cite{iskovskikh} where $d_2 = 4$), so we exclude this case.
-The other nontrivial case is handled in the proof of \cite{PV}*{Proposition~3.4}, which shows, under Conjecture~\ref{conj:CT}, that the Hasse principle holds for a density $1$ set of cubic surfaces in $\PP^2$.
+One nontrivial case is handled in the proof of \cite{PV}*{Proposition~3.4}, which shows, under Conjecture~\ref{conj:CT}, that the Hasse principle holds for a density $1$ set of cubic surfaces in $\PP^2$.
+The last remaining nontrivial case is that of bidegree $(2,d_2)$-surfaces in $\PP^2 \times \PP^1$ with $d_2 \geq 2$.
+Here, it is possible for the Hasse principle to not be satisfied (e.g., the famous example of Iskovskih \cite{iskovskih-counterex} where $d_2 = 4$), but as we explain in Lemma \ref{lem:conicbundle} below, Conjecture \ref{conj:CT} still implies that, for any fixed $d_2 \geq 2$, the Hasse principle holds for 100\% of these hypersurfaces.
+The argument, which relies on the generic member of this family having no Brauer-Manin obstruction by \cite[Theorem 2.6]{iskovskih-rationalsurfaces}, is analogous to that for cubic surfaces.